FDio/csit/docs/content/introduction/bash_code_style.md

   + If most of side effects come from an inner call, documentation MAY point the reader to the documentation of the called function (instead of listing all the side effects).

-    + TODO: Composite functions can have large effects.
-Should we require intermediate functions to actively hide them whenever possible?

 + But documentation SHOULD repeat it if the information crosses functions.